murvyn/lighthouse-automation/INDEX.md

-# @company/lighthouse-automation - Complete Index
+# lighthouse-automation - Complete Index

 Welcome!
 This is your automated Lighthouse testing npm package.
 Here's a guide to all the files and where to start.